mb1062/Ansible_ServiceNow/update_record/README.md

 # Playbooks

-This repository will include the playbooks Ansible for creating a reccord and his parameters file
+This repository will include the playbooks Ansible for updating a reccord and his parameters file

+To update a reccord you should configure again the differents parameters, and they will be overwrite

+You can change the parameters below

+	- vm_name
+	- company
+	- install_status_inst
+	- short_description

 You can find here: